 Metabolism is divided into two categories – Anabolism and Catabolism:

 - Anabolism allows the body to grow new cells and maintain the tissues.
 It is the synthesis of all compounds needed by the cells.

 - Catabolism is the series of chemical reaction that break down the molecules into smaller units, which help in obtaining energy.

-A person with fast metabolism will lose more weight than a person with a slower metabolism rate.
+A person with a fast metabolism will lose more weight than an individual with a slower metabolism rate.

 What Influences Metabolism?

 Multiple factors determine our metabolism.
 Some of the factors which influence the body’s metabolism rate include:

 Our metabolism decreases by around 5% every decade after the age of 40 because of decreased muscle mass.
 As you mature, you need to be more active in exercising and watch what you eat.